XiaoguangWang23/FiGraph/README.md

 # FiGraph
-**FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection**
+Our Paper: **FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection**

+FiGraph is a

 ## Description
 * **'edges2014.csv', 'edges2015.csv', 'edges2016.csv', 'edges2017.csv', 'edges2018.csv', 'edges2019.csv', 'edges2020.csv', 'edges2021.csv', 'edges2022.csv'** respectively store one graph snapshot.
 Each graph snapshot is an undirected graph.
 Each CSV file consists of three columns, with the first two columns being nodes and the third column being the type of edge.
 Each row represents an undirected edge.